 3. Italy

-Italy is one of the cheapest countries in Western Europe, with an amazing public transport system.
-You may save money on delicious food by avoiding sit-down restaurants and opting for take-out.
-Try exploring the weekend markets for cheese, fresh bread, and sweets to make your snacks or quick meals.
-From November through February, you’ll find great deals on lodging and usually the cheapest flights.
+Explore the weekend markets for cheese, fresh bread, and sweets to make snacks or quick meals.
+From November through February, you’ll find great deals on lodging and flights.

-Bologna is also one of the cheapest cities in Europe and has a lively music industry.
+Bologna is also one of the most beautiful cities in Europe and has a lively music industry.
 Bologna has medieval Renaissance-style buildings, crowded courtyards, and an edgy old town character.

-Despite its rich and pervasive historical aura, the city is extremely cosmopolitan.
-It’s a lovely city with a lively atmosphere, great nightlife, global shopping, and amazing cuisine.
+Despite its rich and pervasive historical aura, the city is highly cosmopolitan.
+It’s a lovely city with a lively atmosphere, great nightlife, global shopping, and fantastic cuisine.

 4. Greece

 Crete, the largest of the Greek islands, is one of the most appealing and affordable destinations to visit in Europe.
-Other most affordable cities to consider in Greece are Corfu, Paros, and Mykonos.
-Mykonos is a popular tourist destination renowned for its hillside of whitewashed buildings, historical windmills, breathtaking vistas, and wonderful seafood restaurants.
+The most affordable cities in Greece are Corfu, Paros, and Mykonos.
+Mykonos is a popular tourist destination renowned for its hillside of whitewashed buildings, historical windmills, breathtaking vistas, and excellent seafood restaurants.

 5. Poland